Ganeshpawar74/LegalX-AI-Knowledge-Centre/README.md

    cached by content hash so it's only regenerated when the summary text changes.
 6. **Persistence**: The final card (description, summary, key info, audio path, source hash, timestamp) is upserted into SQLite.
-7. **Serving**: The Streamlit homepage reads all cards from SQLite.
-The topic detail page renders the summary, key info tabs, and audio player.
+7. **Serving**: The Streamlit homepage reads all cards from SQLite and renders them as topic cards.
+The topic detail page renders the summary panel, key info tabs, audio card, and assistant chat.
 8. **AI Legal Assistant (RAG)**: User questions are embedded, the top-k most relevant chunks for that topic are retrieved from ChromaDB, and Mistral generates an answer grounded strictly in those chunks — with chunk IDs shown as source citations, and